icedpygui/IcedPyGui/README.md

 * Supported Iced widgets
   * Button
-  * Canvas - Can add canvas widgets and dynamic drawing
+  * Canvas - CAdd canvas widgets and dynamic drawing
-  * CanvasTimer - timed events for cnavas actions
+  * CanvasTimer - timed events for canvas actions
   * Card - Widget with a header and body text
   * Checkbox
   * ColorPicker - Widget for selecting a color
-  * Column - a container holding widgets or other container in with horizontal positioning
+  * Column - A container holding widgets or other container in with horizontal positioning
-  * Container - container, holds a single container or widget, used for alignment purposes
+  * Container - Holds a single container or widget, used for alignment purposes, mostly
   * DatePicker - Widget for selecting a date
   * Divider - Widget for resizing adjacent containers, columns, or rows
   * Events - keyboard, mouse, timer, and window
-  * Fonts - Future release (just basic one now)
+  * Fonts - A future release (just basic one now)
   * Image - svg and png types
   * Menu - Dropdown menu for various actions, includes adding widgets into menu items
   * MouseArea - holds a widget and detect mouse movement and mouse button presses